 Hyundai strives to ensure that all of its employees receive fair compensation based on their performance.
 In particular, we have introduced an absolute evaluation system that compensates for the shortcomings of the existing relative evaluation method, and then reorganized our compensation system so that variable pay items can be fairly determined according to individual work performance.
-In addition, we inspire our employees to work harder by sharing any excess profits from business performance with them each year.
+In addition, we inspire our employees to work harder by any excess profits from business performance with them each year.

-e Stock Ownership Plan
+ee Stock Ownership Plan

-Hyundai implements the employee stock ownership plan (ESOP) for all its employees to improve their social and economic status, facilitate close labormanagement cooperation, and increase corporate productivity.
-Following the granting of 665,870 shares in 2020, the company offered 441,671 shares to its employees in 2021.
+ai implements the employee stock ownership plan (ESOP) for all its ees to improve their social and economic status, facilitate close laborement cooperation, and increase corporate productivity.
+Following nting of 665,870 shares in 2020, the company offered 441,671 shares mployees in 2021.
 By 2021 we had granted a total of 1,929,983 shares, equivalent to 0.9% of total shares, to our employees through the ESOP.

-eeded throughout the year between leader and team members evaluation progress, support requests, restrictions, and results ormance but also members' efforts and work progress work progress, and acknowledge and encourage ask ed at least once a month)
+eded throughout the year between leader and team members valuation progress, support requests, restrictions, and results rmance but also members' efforts and work progress vork progress, and acknowledge and encourage at least once a month)

-Evaluation
+> Evaluation